pjsinco/lookup/readme.md

 #TODO

+* Resolve the problem with CORS headers.
+Right now, we've opened up the app.
+See top of /public/index.php.

 * Make both "St. Louis" and "Saint Louis" and "St Louis" available
     * As well as other "Saint" cities
     * "Ft Worth" vs. "Fort Worth"